VB1975/MultiPlayerQuizGame/README.md

 Each quiz consists of 100 multiple choice questions.

-More quizes will be added soon.
+More quizzes will be added soon.

 ---